defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/interaction-designers.md

 Keep labels simple at first and only include hint text or additional instructions if your user research shows there is a need for it.

-Work with a Content Designer to create labels and any hint text needed.
+Work with a content designer to create labels and any hint text needed.
 You can also [check the GOV.UK pattern for text inputs](https://design-system.service.gov.uk/components/text-input/).

 ## Add visually hidden text